anuvabanwasi/HiVolts/flag_project/ReadMe.txt

 Acknowledgements

 I would like to thank Mr. Kuszmaul for encouraging us to start planning the project ahead of time so we could work on it in manageable chunks.
 I would like to thank my coding partner Elaine for brainstorming ideas with me.
-I also would like to thank my 7 year old younger brother who was always happy to try out my application by resizing the frame and counting the stars and stripes and for asking me questions like, “Why does the US Flag has 50 stars and 13 stripes?”
+I also would like to thank my 7 year old younger brother who was always happy to try out my application by resizing the frame and counting the stars and stripes and for asking me questions like, “Why does the US Flag have 50 stars and 13 stripes?”